mpicbg-csbd/unet-smfish-seg/notes/notes.md

 but we can try 4,5,6, etc!
 In the Ronneberger paper they use a network with '23 convolutional layers' which works out to n_pool = 5!

-# bad solution: PROBLEM: $pythonpath env var always has .egg files at the top, so I can't have a default preference for my own installed libraries!
+# hacky solution: PROBLEM: $pythonpath env var always has .egg files at the top, so I can't have a default preference for my own installed libraries!

 see:
 https://stackoverflow.com/questions/5984523/eggs-in-path-before-pythonpath-environment-variable